Celeriac soup with mushrooms | insimoneskitchen.com

 • Soak the porcini in 100 ml hot water.
 Heat 3 tbsp of oliveoil on medium fire and fry the onions untill glazed (about 5 minutes).
 Add celeriac and leeks and fry for another 5 minutes.

-• Pour the hot stock and the milk into the pan and bring to the boil.
+• Pour the hot stock and the almond milk into the pan and bring to the boil.
 Boil for 10 minutes.

 • Add the soaked porcini and the rosemary and boil for another 10 minutes.
 Remove the rosemary and puree the soup in a blender or with a stickblender.
 Add salt and pepper to taste.